 - Assessing possible areas of risk (such as manual handling, threat of violence etc.)

 - The suitability of the individual to work alone

 - Whether the workplace itself presents a risk to them

 - Having control measures in place to keep in touch and be alerted to any issues from lone workers

-QMUL’s policy on Lone Working / Out of Hours Working describes the requirements that must be adhered to for all staff and students and the Guidance explains the procedures that all Faculties and Directorates must apply in order to achieve compliance with the policy.
-The policy and guidance can be found below
+Lone Working_Out of Hours Working_HS Standard and Guidance [DOC 69KB] describes the requirements that must be adhered to for all staff and students and explains the procedures that all Faculties and Directorates must apply in order to achieve compliance with the policy.

 Points to consider